enasequence/read_docs/upload_01.md

-# Upload data files
+# Data Uploads

 You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission services.

-## Local data files
+## Keep local copies

 Always keep a local copy of the uploaded files until the files have been successfully submitted and archived.
-The Webin file upload area is a temporary transit area which is not backed up and any files residing on the area are subject to our fair use policy (see below).
+The Webin file upload area is a temporary transit area which is not backed up and any files on the area are subject to our fair use policy (see below).

 ## Fair use policy